<– In the image: me in Israel wide awake at 3:30am cheering against the Vikes.

 - Were we somewhat lucky with last-minute bailouts, key opponent injuries, and a mildly-difficult schedule?
 Definitely.
 But still, that team found a way to win.
-And I admire that, because character and dressing rooms are the foundation of a strong sports team, then, talent, schemes, and execution will follow.
+And I admire that, because character and locker rooms are the foundation of a strong sports team, then, talent, schemes, and execution will follow.

 - Please, look at this season as one that went overwhelmingly well, but shouldn’t distract the system: front office, coaching staff, and players (and fans!) from the real objective: regrowing a successful, balanced, enjoyable dynasty.
 These are the buds, and they look great.
 Don’t nip them with your uncontrolled urge to criticize.

 And one last thing,